 The pace at which technological innovation and disruption have taken place in recent years, its impact has felt in every aspect of business and strategy formulation.
-With the digital transformation of businesses worldwide, long-term value can be sustained by blending business strategy with technology to co-design and co-construct value for companies.
+With the digital transformation of businesses worldwide, long-term value can be sustained by blending B2B sales strategy with technology to co-design and co-construct value for companies.

 Since technology is the catalyst for this transformation, the traditional lines between the business functions and tech are fading, and various leading companies are rethinking the role of technology.